Articles & Guides

 1. Discuss breastfeeding up front

-When looking for a caregiver, parents should ask about a prospective candidate’s experience caring for breastfeeding infants.
+When looking for a caregiver, whether it’s a nanny, night nanny or babysitter, you should ask about their experience caring for breastfeeding infants.
 Past experience with breastfed children is not a must, of course, but it is important that the caregiver shows a willingness to learn everything they can to make it work.

 In these early talks, parents may want to discuss: